Skip to content

 This coverage does not safeguard against:

-• Bodily Injury or Property Damage: Incidents where customers or clients sustain physical harm or property damage during your business operations fall outside the scope of professional liability insurance.
+• Bodily Injury or Property Damage: Incidents in which customers or clients sustain physical harm or property damage during your business operations fall outside the scope of professional liability insurance.
 General liability insurance is designed to address such claims, including scenarios like slip-and-fall accidents or property damage.

 • Employee Lawsuits: Allegations of wrongful termination or workplace harassment by employees are not covered by professional liability insurance.
 Businesses should secure employment practices liability insurance to address these specific employment-related risks.